Is a Tummy Tuck Right for You?

 Outpatient procedure results in firmer, flatter belly

-Pregnancy, significant weight loss, and sometimes simple genetics can leave some people with excess fat and skin around the abdominal area — even if the rest of the body is slim and toned.
+Pregnancy, significant weight loss, or simple genetics can leave some people with excess fat and skin around the belly area.
+This can happen even if the rest of the body is slim and toned.

 This stubborn abdominal bulge can be frustrating, especially when no amount of diet or exercise seems to reduce it.

-Abdominoplasty — more commonly known as a tummy tuck — is a surgical procedure that removes excess abdominal fat and skin.
-Depending on the individual, a tummy tuck may also rebuild muscles that have become weakened or separated due to pregnancy or trauma.
+Abdominoplasty — better known as a tummy tuck — is a cosmetic procedure that removes excess abdominal skin and fat.
+A tummy tuck may also rebuild muscles that have become weakened or separated due to pregnancy or trauma.
 The result is firmer, flatter and more contoured abdomen.

 Salvatore Pacella, MD, division head of plastic surgery at Scripps Clinic Del Mar and Scripps Clinic Rancho Bernardo, answers a four frequently asked questions about tummy tuck surgery.

-1. Who is a good candidate for a tummy tuck procedure?
+1. Who is a good candidate for a tummy tuck?

 “The ideal candidate has no major medical issues and is at a healthy, stable weight, but is unhappy with extra skin or fat around their abdomen,” says Dr. Pacella.
 “Many of our patients are women who have given birth and no matter what they do, they can’t get rid of that tummy bulge.”

-A full tummy tuck to tighten the abdominal wall muscles and remove excess skin is performed under general anesthesia.
+A full tummy tuck removes excess skin and fat from the abdomen and tightens the abdominal muscles.
+It is performed under general anesthesia.

 The surgeon makes an incision across the abdomen between the pubic bone and belly button to lift the skin and repair the abdominal wall muscles.
 The upper abdominal skin is then pulled down over the muscles and excess skin is removed.
 The surgeon stitches the two sections of skin together and creates a new opening for the belly button.

-A mini tummy tuck may involve just skin removal and liposuction.
+A mini tummy tuck targets the lower abdomen area and requires a smaller incision than a full tummy tuck.
+It may involve just skin removal and liposuction.
 The best candidates are patients who have tight muscles with minimal excess skin.

-Both tummy tuck procedures are performed as outpatient surgery.
-After the surgery, most patients wear a compression bandage to minimize swelling and support their abdomen as it heals.
+Both procedures are performed as outpatient surgeries.
+After surgery, most patients wear a compression bandage to minimize swelling and support their abdomen as it heals.

 If needed, drainage tubes may be placed beneath the skin temporarily.
 After a week or so, the patient is able to see a flatter, firmer abdomen that complements their body shape.
 Any scarring tends to fade within a few months.